sammilucia/asus-jamesdsp/README.md

 I find I prefer certain presets for certain things. **Movies** has worked well for me for movies, **Open** is great for low-battery music, and I like **Wide** for gaming.

+There is also a balance of tuning profiles to work with your laptop on a table vs. your lap, etc.

 **Headphones** has no EQ at all (because I don't know what headphones you have), but adds some mid-side mixing to turn the binaural signal into "pseudo" stereo (mix the left and right channels a bit).

-There is also a balance of tuning profiles to work with your laptop on a table vs. your lap, etc.
+**Sep 2022 Update:** I've now added two headphone profiles with speaker simulation.
+This is used when you want to write music on headphones that translates to ("also sounds good on") real world speakers.
+This is a work in progress, let me know how you go!

 ## Installing the profiles